BlakeSartin/Actor-Website/actor-website/README.md

 localhost:3000

 # How To Use
 The majority of the website is navigated using the topbar present on every page.
+The news component uses buttons to navigate, as well as a timer to cycle through automatically.

 # Images